Canadian Australians: Victoria

 The Canada Club of Victoria (CCV) has been running since its origins in 1940 and involves Canadian Australians from Melbourne and Regional Victoria.
 The Canadian Women's Club of Victoria was established in 1940 to help Canadian women in Melbourne who were struggling with missing Canada, as well as struggling with their husbands being away at war.
 Around this time, the Canadian Men's Club was formed with a business and network-focused objective between Australia and Canada.
 In 1981, these two clubs joined together to create the present-day Canada Club of Victoria.

 The CCV is a volunteer-run social club for Canadian Australians or individuals with strong family ties to Canada.
 Their objective is to integrate Canadian and Australian culture through running events.
 The CCV hosts two main events each year, which are Canada Day on the first of July and Thanksgiving on November 26.
 They also run several smaller social events for people to network and talk about Canada-related topics.

-Online stores for Canadian-Australians

-OCanada

-OCanada is an online store based in the Sunshine Coast Queensland selling food and general products all related to Canada.
-They order shipments from Canada of popular foods, beverages, clothing, souvenirs, and recipes.
-They allow their customers to make requests and offers for products that they currently do not provide, in order to allow for changes in Canadian popular culture.
-They also have running specials and accept Afterpay.

-The Canadian Way

-The Canadian Way is a Canadian product store which is based in Hurstville, Sydney, but is also online.
-Notably, they sell family-owned Jakemans 100% Pure and Organic Maple Syrup and 100% wild-caught seafood, which is caught in Canada and shipped directly to Australia, where it is then given to their retail partners or directly to people's houses.

-The Canadian Way was started by a Canadian Australian, David Cost-Chretien.
-He spoke with many other Canadian Australians and started The Canadian Way after realising that there was a lot of demand for Canadian-based food in Australia.
-They sell lots of maple-based products such as maple syrup, maple cookies, and maple candy.
-They also sell a variety of seafood such as salmon and caviar, as well as popular, unique Canadian foods such as Motts Clamato Juice, Bits 'n Bites, Kraft Dinner, and Triscuits.